Raksi

 In CNN's list of the world's 50 most delicious drinks, raksi was ranked 41st and was described as follows: "made from millet or rice, raksi is strong on the nose and sends a burning sensation straight down your throat that resolves itself into a surprisingly smooth, velvety sensation.
 Nepalese drink this home brew to celebrate festivals, though some think that the prized drink itself is the reason to celebrate."

 Because of its popularity, various temperance movements exist in Nepal, including various women's groups.
 Raksi, however, remains an important requirement of various religious rituals and social events, due in part perhaps to its antiseptic properties.

 GC-MS based metabolomics revealed medicinal compounds present in raksi collected from high altitudes of Singalila Ridge of the Himalayas.
-Study claims raksi contains compounds which are useful as a remedy of high altitudes sickness.
+Study claims raksi contains compounds that are useful as a remedy of high-altitude sickness.